Natural disasters costing the U.S. billions every year - NewsBreak

 “The costs, the frequency of these extremes, our vulnerability to them.
 These are all trends are kind of going in the wrong direction,” said Smith.

-“Climate change is supercharging some of these extremes that lead to billion-dollar disasters,” said Smith.
+“Climate change is supercharging some of these extremes that lead to billion-dollar disaster,” said Smith.

 “Wherever you live, you know, think about your vulnerabilities, your exposures, events that have happened in the past, because it’s possible they could happen again